 Safety, Features & Pricing

 In Insurance Institute for Highway Safety crash tests, the Escape earned the top rating, Good, in front, side and rear impacts.
 In the roof-strength test, however, the Escape achieved only a Marginal rating.
 The Escape has not yet been tested by the National Highway Traffic Safety Administration using its revamped 2011 standards.
 Standard safety features include six airbags, antilock brakes and an electronic stability system.
-Click here to see our evaluation of child-safety seats in the Escape, or here to see a full list of its safety features.
+Click here to see a full list of its safety features.